Workshops & Training

 - CMET Consulting

-Training, support, production and referral services for educational technology, including: Blackboard; graphics and digital images; digital video and audio; scanning; instructional design; and web and multimedia design and development.
+Training, support, production and referral services for educational technology, including: Canvas; graphics and digital images; digital video and audio; scanning; instructional design; and web and multimedia design and development.
 For faculty and GTFs.

 - Human Resources